 Everyone love fresh vegetables and fruit, and it’s even more exciting when you’ve grown it yourself, there’s a sense of achievement, not to mention yummy fresh vegetables on your plate.

+Growing your own fruit and vegetables is like having an extra pantry outside, totally fresh.
 Surely it’s much easier to just go and buy the stuff from the supermarket – well yes that is easier but it doesn’t taste quite as good, also you can’t just decide you suddenly need a tomato and have one right there – often with cooking you have to plan ahead to shop for the ingredients.

 But what about all that work you say – well what if you didn’t have to do it – what if most of it just happened.
 I’ve been growing my own fruit and veg for years and I always find the less I try the better my crops turn out.